patternfly-java/patternfly-java/README.md

 ## Builder / Modifier Methods

-These methods modify the current componemt.
+These methods modify the current component.
 They return the current component so that the method call can be chained with other methods.

 ```java
 Card card = card()